Owen Miller Player Props: Brewers vs. Phillies

-Owen Miller -- batting .243 with a double, a home run, four walks and four RBI in his past 10 games -- will be in action for the Milwaukee Brewers versus the Philadelphia Phillies, with Aaron Nola on the mound, on July 18 at 6:40 PM ET.
+Owen Miller, with a slugging percentage of .342 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers against the Philadelphia Phillies, with Cristopher Sanchez on the mound, July 19 at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Reds.
+In his most recent game he had a hitless showing (0-for-4) against the Phillies.

 Owen Miller Game Info & Props vs. the Phillies